Best Online Master’s Degrees in: Educational Leadership

 Students who complete master’s degrees in education leadership may pursue careers as elementary, middle school, and high school principals and assistant principals, overseeing operations, setting academic standards, and making sure the school’s teachers and staff have the resources and training they need to do their jobs effectively.
 Others pursue careers as instructional coordinators or educational administrators in school districts.
 Some, however, remain teachers in K-12 schools, taking on new roles as master teachers and even serving as mentors for new or struggling teachers.

 In most cases, school principals must have a master’s degree in an area such as educational leadership or education administration, and significant teaching experience before they qualify for the job, according to the U.S. Bureau of Labor Statistics (BLS).
 In addition, most states require school principals who work in public schools to hold a license as a school administrator.
 Employment growth for school principals is projected to be 10% between 2010 and 2020, the BLS notes.
-The median yearly salary for principals was $86,970 as of May 2010.
+The median yearly salary for principals was $86,970.

 Instructional coordinators are responsible for a school district’s curriculums and teaching standards.
 They must possess a minimum of a master’s degree and most states require them to be licensed either as a teacher or an education administrator, the BLS explains.
-Faster-than-average employment growth of 20% is projected for these professionals, who reported a median yearly salary of $58,830 as of May 2010.
+Faster-than-average employment growth of 20% is projected for these professionals, who reported a median yearly salary of $58,830.
 However, keep in mind that your salary may differ, depending on your employer and level of experience.